-(a) With permission from the Operations Manager or the Docks Chairman.
+(a) With permission from the Club Manager or the Docks Chairman.

-(b) By a Fleet Measurer for the purpose of measuring boats.
+(b) By a Fleet Measurer for the purpose of measuring yachts.
 If the Fleet Measurer is not a member of FBYC, an FBYC member must assist him.

 (c) For invitational regattas approved by the Board, subject to a trained operator supervising the activity.

-5. The only maintenance allowed in the dry sailing facility shall be minor routine maintenance by paid-up users of the facility.
+- The only maintenance allowed in the dry sailing facility shall be minor routine maintenance by paid-up users of the facility.
 No bottom maintenance of boats is allowed except washing.
-Absolutely no painting or sanding is allowed on the boat's bottom due to environmental regulations.
+Absolutely no painting or sanding is allowed on the boat's bottom.

-7. Boats will be assigned a space as it becomes available but are subject to relocation at any time to allow optimum use of available space.
+- Boats will be assigned a space as it becomes available but are subject to relocation at any time to allow optimum use of available space.
 Space in the dry sail area is leased on an annual basis from January 1 through December 31.
 Any member who gives up a dry sail space is required to vacate the space by December 31.
-If the boat and trailer are not removed by December 31, FBYC reserves the right to bill the member for the additional time that the space is occupied.
+If the boat and trailer are not removed by December 31, FBYC will bill the member for the additional time that the space is occupied.

 VISITING YACHT RULES

-1. The skipper of a visiting yacht must be a member of a recognized yacht club and must sign the FBYC guest register.
+- The skipper of a visiting yacht must be a member of a recognized yacht club and must sign the FBYC guest register.
 A copy of these Rules and the Pier Rules will be posted in the screened porch adjacent to the Jackson Creek docks.
-By accepting a dock space, visitors will be deemed to have acknowledged they have read and agree to be bound by both the Club’s Pier Rules and Visiting Yacht Rules, particularly with respect to limiting water usage.
+By accepting a dock space, visitors will be deemed to have acknowledged they have read and agree to be bound by both the Club’s Pier Rules and Visiting Yacht Rules.

 PRIVATE USAGE OF FBYC CLUB FACILITIES